-Despite the increase in the reference rate, consumer spending remained strong, and a recovery was observed in ANTAD's sales with same store sales and total store sales increasing 13.7% and 16.0%, respectively, from December 2020 to December 2021.
-The retail portfolio remained resilient throughout 2021 despite starting with COVID-19 related restrictions during the first months of the year, these were eased by the second quarter when cinemas and gyms opened their doors again to the public.
-The fourth quarter of 2021 was the strongest in terms of foot traffic in our monitored properties, which registered the highest levels of visitors since the onset of the COVID-19 pandemic.
-Discounts to tenants were reduced throughout the year as retail activity increased.
-Despite a softening in the global brick and mortar retail environment, we believe positive economic trends in Mexico, including increased per capita income, access to credit and growing consumer spending, continue to provide a sound backdrop for the retail real estate sector.
-We expect the Mexican retail market to continue its progression from informal to formal retail and, beyond the COVID-19 pandemic, demand for quality retail spaces will continue growing over the longer term.
+Despite the increase in the reference rate, consumer spending remained strong, and a recovery was observed in ANTAD's sales with same store sales and total store sales increasing 9.0% and 11.9%, respectively, from December 2021 to December 2022.
+The retail portfolio remained resilient throughout 2022 and the fourth quarter of 2022 was the strongest in terms of foot traffic in our monitored properties, which registered the highest levels of visitors since the onset of the COVID-19 pandemic.
+Discounts to tenants were phased out throughout the year as retail activity increased.
+Despite a softening in the global brick and mortar retail environment, we believe positive economic trends in Mexico, including increased per capita income, access to credit and growing consumer spending provide a sound backdrop for the retail real estate sector.
+We expect the Mexican retail market to continue its progression from informal to formal retail and, beyond the COVID-19 pandemic, demand for quality retail spaces will grow over the longer term.